-“Has” and “Had” are both conjugations of the verb “to have“.
-But how and where it needs to be applied or used can be confusing sometimes.
-Even native speakers at times face the problem of distinguishing their usage and meanings.
+“Has” and “Had” are both conjugations of the verb “to have. “ But how and where it must be applied or used can be confusing sometimes.
+Even native speakers sometimes face the problem of distinguishing their usage and meanings.

 “To have” means to possess, hold, contain, or own something.
 “Has” and “Had” are both used with third-person singular pronouns to indicate the verb “to have“.
 They are also used as auxiliary or helping verbs to form perfect tenses.

 Let us discuss them in detail to understand them better.